GrumpyMusician/GeoFS-Chinese-Livery-Selector/README.md

 | Waitlisted|  Boeing 757-200  |     Yes; GX Development| Air China                       |  Standard  |
 | Waitlisted| Boeing 767-300ER |     Yes; GX Development| China Eastern Airlines          |  Standard  |

-Please credit when using assets from this project!!
+Please credit when using assets from this project!

 ## How to use ⚙️?
 This Livery Project can be used with or without installation.

 ### Without installation:
 Paste this first: ``localStorage.favorites = "";``
-Copy and paste main.js into the browser console (You may need to open development tools!)
+Copy and paste main.js into the browser console (You may need to open developer tools!)

 ### With installation:
 [Coming Soon (lmao)]